sclebow-iaac/bimsc25_studio-a_team-7/Notes/scl_notes.md

 1. Recipient: Which team(s) is/are receiving this parameter
 1. Reason: Why is this parameter important
 1. Dependency: What does it rely on

+### Miro Board
+Consider a Miro board for the full project
+Consider a separate Miro board for each Team